-We may be subject to claims of infringement of third-party intellectual property rights, or demands that we license third-party technology, which could result in significant expense and prevent us from using our technology.
+We may be subject to claims of infringement of third-party intellectual property rights or demands that we license third-party technology.

 The semiconductor industry is characterized by vigorous protection, enforcement, and pursuit of intellectual property rights.
-From time to time, third parties have asserted and may in the future assert patent, copyright, trademark, and other intellectual property rights against technologies that are important to our business and have demanded and may in the future demand that we license their technology or refrain from using it.
+From time to time, third parties have asserted and may in the future assert patent, copyright, trademark, and other intellectual property rights against technologies that are important to our business and manufacturing operations and have demanded and may in the future demand that we license their technology or refrain from using it.

-Any litigation to determine the validity of any allegations that our products infringe or may infringe intellectual property rights of another party, including indemnification claims arising from our contractual obligations of our customers, regardless of their merit or resolution, could be costly and divert the efforts and attention of our management and technical personnel.
+Any litigation to determine the validity of any allegations that our products infringe or may infringe or misappropriate the intellectual property rights of another party, including indemnification claims arising from our contractual obligations of our customers, regardless of their merit or resolution, could be costly and divert the efforts and attention of our management and technical personnel.
 Regardless of the merits of any specific claim, we may not prevail in litigation because of the complex technical issues and inherent uncertainties in intellectual property litigation.
 If litigation were to result in an adverse ruling, we could be required to:

-- pay substantial damages, - cease the manufacture, import, use, sale, or offer for sale of infringing products or processes, - discontinue the use of infringing technology, - expend significant resources to develop non-infringing technology, and - license technology from the third party claiming infringement, which license may not be available on commercially reasonable terms.
+- pay substantial damages, - · cease the manufacture, import, use, sale, or offer for sale of infringing products or processes, - · discontinue the use of infringing technology, - expend significant resources to develop an alternate non-infringing technology, and - license technology from the third party claiming infringement, which license may not be available on commercially reasonable terms.